 • There are no specific procedures for the revision of the Curriculum.
 At the end of each semester, Module Evaluation Records are submitted by academic staff.
 Additionally, one section of the Student Module Evaluation Questionnaire covers curriculum-related issues.
 The questionnaire is anonymous and submitted electronically every semester.
 Both evaluations lead to minor revisions mainly on types of assignments and teaching style.
 Major revisions cannot be introduced before the end of a four-year period.
-Interestingly, although institutional regulations stipulate biennial revision cycles, the Department has decided to extend that period to four years in the first instance so as to ensure a full circle of operation and hence more extensive evaluation of the new curriculum.
+Interestingly, although institutional regulations stipulate biennial revision cycles, the Department has decided to extend that period to four years.